micahlt/scratch-message-cloud/README.md

 - `SCRATCH_USERNAME`: your Scratch username
 - `SCRATCH_PASSWORD`: your Scratch password
-- `MESSAGECOUNTID`: the project ID of the saved Scratch project we created earlier (that's the long number at the end of the URL)
+- `MESSAGECOUNTID`: the project ID of the saved Scratch project you remixed earlier (that's the long number at the end of the URL)

 ### Get the source code